jibitters/notifier/README.md

 This will generate a Jar package in the `target` directory.

 #### Running the Application
-Before running the Notifier, we should have an up and running instance of Nate somewhere.
-Also, `nats.servers` configuration property represents the address for that Nats server.
+Before running the Notifier, we should have an up and running instance of Nats somewhere.
+Also, `nats.servers` configuration property represents the address of that Nats server.

 For example, if our Nats server is listening to port `4222` of localhost, then we can launch the Notifier with something
 like: